saschawildgrube/checklisthq/www/_source/wdk/scaffolds/websites/basic/templates/readme.txt

 - Run through /_source/website_$$$websitename$$$.inc

-There You can change config settings and work on the implementation of callback functions.
+There You can change config settings and work on the implementation of overloaded functions.
 You will find some hints in source code comments.

 Check out $$$wdk-docs-url$$$ for further assistance!